 Authorised officers include employees of:

 - the Universities Admissions Centre (UAC)

-- the official records department of the institution that originally issued the document(s)
+- the official records department of the institution that issued the original document(s).

 Authorised officers also include someone who is currently employed as:

-- an accountant who is a registered tax agent and/or who is a member of any of the following groups:
+- an accountant who is a registered tax agent or a member of any of the following groups:

 - Institute of Chartered Accountants in Australia